-At CCRS, we have been dedicated to delivering truly customized eye care and vision correction surgery since the office was established in 2000.
+At CCRS, we are dedicated to delivering customized eye care and vision correction surgeries.
 While our primary objective is to offer the highest level of care, affordability is also at the forefront of our practice philosophy.
-We feel that by eliminating inefficiencies and focusing on the essentials, we can make world-class eyecare also affordable.
+We feel that by eliminating inefficiencies and focusing on the essentials, we can make world-class eye care also affordable.
 To this end, Dr. Lee has continued to invest not only in the most advanced technologies but also in people through continued professional education for all the staff.
 There are four key components that reflect CCRS difference:

 1) Latest technology: VisuMax-WaveLight EX500 Bladeless Wavefront LASIK, Topo-guided Custom Ablation Treatment (T-CAT), Small Incision Lenticule Extraction (SMILE), Implantable Collamer Lens (ICL), and Advanced Technology IOL for cataract surgery, and Corneal Cross-linking are some of the examples of cutting-edge technologies utilized for custom vision correction.

 2) Expertise: Dr. Paul C. Lee is a pioneer and a leader in custom vision correction as evidenced by his experience, awards, and recognition but most importantly by the patient outcome and testimonials.

 3) Affordability: This stems from Dr. Paul C. Lee’s lifelong belief that the highest quality care should also be affordable and that the cost should not be the major factor in realizing one’s dream of a perfect vision.

 4) Friendly and caring staff: All of us here at CCRS realize that eye surgery can be very intimidating.
 Our staff at CCRS are not only dedicated to their responsibilities and take great pride in offering the very best in vision care but are also very compassionate and will go out of their ways to ensure that our patients’ experience is as pleasant as possible.